 The Bottom Line

 While herbal teas conjure up images of weight loss, relaxation, and even protection against cancer and other deadly diseases, they can also cause a variety of health problems.
-Because these beverages are relatively unregulated, the way standard teas such as green tea and black tea are regulated, it’s critical to understand the risks involved with consuming some ingredients before adding them to your regular diet.
+Because these beverages are relatively unregulated, it’s critical to understand the risks involved with consuming some ingredients before adding them to your regular diet.
+Always talk to your doctor before trying any herbal teas or supplements.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!